XRPLF/xrpl-py/CONTRIBUTING.md

 - Your changes should have unit and/or integration tests.
 - Your changes should pass the linter.
 - Your code should pass all the unit and integration tests on Github (which check all versions of Python).
-- Open a PR against `master` and ensure that all CI passes.
+- Open a PR against `main` and ensure that all CI passes.
 - Get a full code review from one of the maintainers.
 - Merge your changes.

 ### Release

-1. Create a branch off master that properly increments the version in `pyproject.toml` and updates the `CHANGELOG` appropriately.
+1. Create a branch off main that properly increments the version in `pyproject.toml` and updates the `CHANGELOG` appropriately.
 We follow [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-2. Merge this branch into `master`.
+2. Merge this branch into `main`.
 3. Locally build and download the package.
-   1. Pull master locally.
+   1. Pull main locally.
    2. Run `poetry build` to build the package locally.
    3. Locally download the package by running `pip install path/to/local/xrpl-py/dist/.whl`.
    4. Make sure that this local installation works as intended, and that the changes are reflected properly.